googleforgames/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 For language specific documentation, have a look at the respective source (linked above), and the {{< ghlink href="examples" >}}examples{{< /ghlink >}}.

+Calling any of state changing functions mentioned below does not guarantee that GameServer Custom Resource object would actually change its state right after the call.
+For instance, it could be moved to the `Shutdown` state elsewhere (for example, when a fleet scales down), which leads to no changes in `GameServer` object.
+You can verify the result of this call by waiting for the desired state in a callback to WatchGameServer() function.

+Functions which changes GameServer state or settings are:

+1. Ready()
+1. Shutdown()
+1. SetLabel()
+1. SetAnnotation()
+1. Allocate()
+1. Reserve()

 ### Ready()
 This tells Agones that the Game Server is ready to take player connections.
 Once a Game Server has specified that it is `Ready`, then the Kubernetes